centrahq/api-documentation/source/guides/checkout-api/breaking-changes-v2-69.md

 ## 1. Moved plugin-specific fields into pluginFields-property

-The optional fields added by plugins, `selection.paymentHTML`, `selection.klarnaReplaceSnippet` and `selection.shipwallet` has moved from `selection` into `selection.pluginFields` to be able to make better documentation in OAS/Swagger.
+The optional fields added by plugins, `selection.paymentHTML`, `selection.klarnaReplaceSnippet`, `selection.shipwallet`, `selection.shipwallet_reload` has moved from `selection` into `selection.pluginFields` to be able to make better documentation in OAS/Swagger.

 **Before:**